Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Service Exposure

 \subsection{Service Exposure in Three Main Regions}

 This subsection focuses on unexpectedly exposed services in the same major ISP blocks revisited from India, America, and China, and analyzes how service exposure has changed in these main regions.

 The current number of identified IPv6 network periphery devices in these blocks is nearly \textbf{five times higher} than it was four years ago.
-Table~\ref{tab:ipv6_network_periphery_service_exposure_comparison} presents the statistics on unexpectedly exposed services.
+Table~\ref{tab:ipv6_network_periphery_service_exposure_comparison} reports detailed block-level statistics on unexpectedly exposed services.

 In contrast to the sharp growth in device count, the total exposure across the eight key services has dropped substantially, indicating that large-scale IPv6 deployment has not been accompanied by a proportional increase in visible service exposure.

 This reduction is evident across several major protocols.
 Compared with 2021, HTTP/8080 decreases from 3.5M to 78k, HTTP/80 from 1.3M to 138k, DNS from 741k to 210k, and TLS from 144k to 31.2k.
 In nine major IPv6 blocks (2, 3, 4, 5, 6, 7, 10, 11, and 12), the growth in device count has not resulted in a proportional increase in service exposure.
 This strongly suggests that many ISPs have introduced tighter filtering policies, such as firewalls and access control lists, during network expansion.